billythegoat356/Hyperion/README.md

 <br><br>
 It allows you to obfuscate your script with more than 10 layers, while keeping it
 <br>
 very compact (one file) and executable on any os/python version.
+(This fork makes the TUI actually useable and not broken)
 <br><br>
 You can also use the <a href="https://obf.plague.fun" target="_blank">web</a> version of Hyperion.
 <br><br><br>